Omhet/Omhet/README.md

 ### Hi there 👋

-My name is Vladimir, I'm a web developer currently based in Moscow
+My name is Vladimir, I'm a web developer currently based in Amsterdam